 Earl Bacon learned the saddlemaking trade from his father Ed, who died in July 2015.
 The family's Arizona roots go back to the 1880s when Ed's great grandfather, Pete Bacon, moved the family to what is now the Roosevelt Lake basin.

 The Pickle Barrel Trading Post on South Broad Street is worth a look.
 It occupies a sprawling Old Dominion Copper Co. warehouse, built in 1905.
-The Pickle Barrel sells jewelry, books, cowboy hats, home furnishings, pottery, reproduction vintage signs and garden sculptures.
+Pickle Barrel sells jewelry, books, cowboy hats, home furnishings, pottery, reproduction signs and garden sculptures.

 Globe's local dining options

-A Globe native recommends La Casita restaurant downtown and Guayo's on the Trail on State Route 188.
-There's also a Guayo's El Rey restaurant in nearby Miami.
-We recently tried NurdBerger, a five-table joint with good hamburgers at 420 S. Hill St., across from the 1920 Hill Street School.
+We also tried NurdBerger, a five-table joint with good hamburgers at 420 S. Hill St., near the 1920 Hill Street School.

 Globe is a town that many travelers pass through on their way to other places, but it's worth exploring to peel back the onion to reveal its pungent history.
 That includes Gila County Historical Museum and Besh-Ba-Gowah, a 200-room prehistoric Salado pueblo on a ridge overlooking Pinal Creek.

-Just off Broad Street there's a monument to Globe's Hanging Tree That's long gone.
-A sycamore sapling is growing there now.
+Just off Broad Street there's a monument to Globe's Hanging Tree.
+It's long gone but a sycamore sapling is growing there now.

 The monument notes that L.V.
 Grime and C.B.
 Hawley were hanged from a sycamore on Aug.
 24, 1882, for robbing and murdering a doctor and a Wells Fargo packer.
 The culprits got a hearing in on a Wednesday and were lynched at 2 a.m.
 Thursday.
 The saloons were closed and it was an orderly lynching.
 Frontier justice was swift with Globe's Hanging Tree.